-The Series II Modem is shipped from the factory with a pre-configured set of command and S-Register default settings.
+The modem is shipped from the factory with a pre-configured set of command and S-Register default settings.
 This set of factory defaults can be recalled by issuing the &F command.

-In addition to being able to recall the factory-installed defaults, the &F command can also recall those defaults stored under &WO.
+In addition to being able to recall the factory-installed defaults, the &F command can also recall those defaults stored under &W0.